Eric Dever: Work

 An early pandemic studio view in 2020 reveals paintings and a closer look at the unfolding spring palette, informed by walks and the overhead blossoming tree canopy.
 The resulting paintings often appear weightless as forms dematerialize, reversing figure and ground.
-Dever was invited to present 12 related paintings mounted on posts in his front yard, featured in The New York Times, for an outdoor “Drive-By” exhibition, which included 52 artists on properties spanning Hampton Bays to Montauk on the South Fork of Eastern Long Island, New York.
+Dever was invited to present 12 related paintings mounted on posts in his front yard, featured in The New York Times, for an outdoor "Drive-By" exhibition, which included 52 artists on properties spanning Hampton Bays to Montauk on the South Fork of Eastern Long Island, New York.
 Social isolation was one theme, while providing a cultural activity during the isolation of the pandemic.

 By the end of 2020, Dever had completed an Andy Warhol Foundation/Nature Conservancy-Montauk Project Artist residency.
 The Warhol Reserve is located at the eastern most tip of Long Island.
 His paintings from this project highlight the palette of seasonal blue northeastern summer hues.
 Midpoint through the project, he began exploring adjacent Montauket ancestral lands and vistas.
-Taking cues from Andy Warhol’s self portrait, pairing complementary or opposite colors, he reimagines a view of Scallop Pond and Paumonok Path, the path itself dedicated to Montauket King, Stephen Talkhouse Pharoah.
+Taking cues from Andy Warhol's self portrait, pairing complementary or opposite colors, he reimagines a view of Scallop Pond and Paumonok Path, the path itself dedicated to Montauket King, Stephen Talkhouse Pharoah.

-Berry Campbell presented in 2022 its third exhibition of paintings by Eric Dever which featured 19 recent paintings created in the artist’s Southampton, New York, studio.
+Berry Campbell presented in 2022 its third exhibition of paintings by Eric Dever which featured 19 recent paintings created in the artist's Southampton, New York, studio.
 The name Dever chose for this body of work, To Look at Things in Bloom, is adapted from a line of verse in the Loveliest of Trees by the English classical scholar and poet, A. E. Housman (1859-1936).
-These paintings continue the artist’s exploration of nature, inspired by his surroundings from his childhood in Los Angeles to his present-day home in Eastern Long Island.
-In the exhibition catalogue essay, Gail Levin writes:
+These paintings continue the artist's exploration of nature, inspired by his surroundings from his childhood in Los Angeles to his present-day home in Eastern Long Island.
+In the exhibition catalogue essay, Gail Levin PhD writes:

-“Not surprisingly, Dever’s new pictures do not seek to replicate nature, but instead vibrate between representation and abstraction, a kind of rhythmic dance expressing both what he later recalls in his mind’s eye and, simultaneously, how exhilarated he feels while he loses himself in nature...
+"Not surprisingly, Dever's new pictures do not seek to replicate nature, but instead vibrate between representation and abstraction, a kind of rhythmic dance expressing both what he later recalls in his mind's eye and, simultaneously, how exhilarated he feels while he loses himself in nature..."

-Dever doesn’t paint nature, he paints his experience of it.
-His personal expression calls to mind an earlier painter who also migrated from Los Angeles to New York City to study painting, then moved out to the Hamptons on Long Island’s East End: Jackson Pollock, who famously responded to Hans Hofmann’s question, 'Do you work from nature?' by proclaiming: 'I am nature.'
+Dever does not paint nature, he paints his experience of it.
+His personal expression calls to mind an earlier painter who also migrated from Los Angeles to New York City to study painting, then moved out to the Hamptons on Long Island's East End: Jackson Pollock, who famously responded to Hans Hofmann's question, 'Do you work from nature?' by proclaiming: 'I am nature.'
 As it did for Pollock, the natural landscape on Long Island offers Dever both stimulation and direction that has found its way into his paintings.